-Operating revenues increased by 18.2% to ¥2,606,618 million in the six months ended September 30, 2001 from ¥2,206,168 million in the six months ended September 30, 2000.
-Wireless services accounted for 79.1% of revenue in the six months ended September 30, 2001 compared to 78.2% in the six months ended September 30, 2000.
-The increase in wireless services revenue was due primarily to 19.2% growth in mobile phone services revenues, including i-mode and other packet communication services, to ¥1.979.917 million in the six months ended September 30, 2001.
-This increase in mobile phone services revenues reflects growth in the cellular subscriber base and the strong performance of i-mode services.
-The increase in mobile phone services revenues also reflects changes to our interconnection agreements with other wireless carriers, effective April 1, 2001, per which we started to recognize as operating revenue entire telephone calls, including the portion of telephone calls carried on other carriers' networks which were previously not recognized as revenue by us; however, this increase in revenue was fully offset by a related increase in operating expenses for the access charges as mentioned below.
-Increases in i-mode average monthly revenue per unit, or ARPU, substantially offset declining voice ARPU that resulted from rate reductions, wider penetration of the lower usage subscriber segment, an increase of subscribers using discounted voice communication plans, some subscribes using i-mode e-mails instead of voice calls, some subscribers preferring to send e-mails through i-mode instead of through short-mail service (circuit switching service, revenues from which are deemed voice revenues), and the general impact of Japan's stagnant consumer spending.
-The growth in i-mode resulted in packet communication services revenues increasing 187.3% to ¥336,908 million in the six months ended September 30, 2001 from ¥117,278 million in the six months ended September 30, 2000.
-PHS revenues, representing 2.2% of wireless services revenues, increased 13.6% mainly due to an increase in the number of PHS subscribers, while Quickcast revenues, representing only 0.3%, declined significantly, reflecting decreases in the subscriber base and usage of pagers.
-A 13.4% increase in equipment sales revenues, from ¥481,428 million in the six months ended September 30, 2000 to ¥545,948 million in the six months ended September 30, 2001, was a result of increasing cellular and i-mode subscriber growth and moderate demand for replacement handsets, particularly from customers switching to i-mode capable models.
+Operating revenues increased by 10.7% to ¥5,167,138 million in fiscal 2001 from ¥4,669,366 million in fiscal 2000.
+Wireless services accounted for 80.4% of revenue in fiscal 2001 compared to 77.5% in the prior year.
+The increase in wireless services revenue was due primarily to a 14.9% growth in mobile phone services revenues, including i-mode and other packet communication services, to ¥3,990,496 million in fiscal 2001.
+This increase in mobile phone services revenues reflects growth in the cellular subscriber base and total usage of cellular phones and the strong performance of i-mode services, which substantially offset declining voice ARPU which was due to rate reductions, an increase of subscribers using discounted plans, some subscribers using i-mode e-mails instead of voice calls, and some subscribers preferring to send e-mails through i-mode instead of through short-mail service (circuit switching service, revenues from which are deemed voice revenues).
+The growth in i-mode resulted in packet communication services revenues increasing to ¥716,091 million in fiscal 2001 from ¥353,468 million in fiscal 2000.
+PHS revenues, representing 2.2% of wireless services increased by 7.8% while Quickcast revenues, representing 0.2% of wireless services declined significantly, reflecting decreases in the subscriber base and usage for pagers.
+The 3.4% decrease in equipment sales revenues from the prior period was primarily due to saturation of subscriber growth.